 Easy Ways to Eliminate Food Waste

 I love fruits and vegetables, and buying them fresh gets me the most nutrients.
-Yet I always seem to be tossing wilted greens, fuzzy berries, and soft carrots by the end of the week.
-So I decided to take action to eliminate food waste in creative ways.
+I always seem to be tossing wilted greens, fuzzy berries and soft carrots by the end of the week.
+I decided to take action to eliminate food waste in creative ways.

-• Compost– I have a small trash can in my kitchen just for compost.
+• Compost: I have a small kitchen compost bin trash just for food scraps.
 Any produce I can’t salvage (or chopped ends of produce, rinds, etc.) goes in.
 A few times a week I take this bin to the backyard compost bin.
 I then use this compost for the garden.
 With these great carrot top recipes, you’ll never toss those greens again!

-• Ingredient swaps– I like finding different recipes for dinner (like the carrot top recipes above), yet I also want to use up my produce in the best way possible.
+• Ingredient swaps: I like finding different recipes for dinner, yet I also want to use up my produce in the best way possible.
 So I find the ingredients that need to be used first, then craft a recipe around them.
 Or if I have my heart set on a certain recipe, I’m not afraid to swap in an ingredient not called for to use it up.
+For example, if I’m making Portobello Mushroom Burgers then later in the week I’ll toss the remaining mushrooms into some Thai Lettuce Wraps that use the lettuce from the burgers as well.

 Carrot Greens Smoothie